x7qiu/x7qiu.github.io/_posts/2019-01-27-LeetCode-Backtracking.md

 Space:

 # Second Look
-It's quite interesting that I started to tackle this problem knowing it's under the "backtracking" category, yet the solution I came with up has nothing to do with that.
-It's just plain old recursion.
-I couldn't really model the problem in the form of a decision tree, untill I watched the stanford 106B class lectures on string permutation. **The trick is to treat the numbers as possible choices and an extra parameter, initially empty, to represent the choices we have made thus far**.
-We need a kickoff function for the extra parameter, which is convinient since we will need one for saving all the solutions anyways.
+It's interesting that I started working on this problem knowing it's under the "backtracking" category, yet the solution I came with up has nothing to do with it.
+Just plain old recursion.
+I couldn't really model the problem in the form of a decision tree untill reading work done by others.
+The key recursive insight is this: in case of the string "ABCDE", the permutations consists of the following:

+* The character 'A' followed by all permutations of "BCDE"
+* The character 'B' followed by all permutations of "ACDE"
+* The character 'C' followed by all permutations of "ABDE"
+* The character 'D' followed by all permutations of "ABCE"
+* The character 'E' followed by all permutations of "ABCD"

+As the recursion proceeds, the number of prefix characters increases, and the length of following permutations decrease.
+Notice however that this problem takes slightly different argument compared to the original problem.
+As always, we use a wrapper function to make it consistent, which is convinient since we will need one for saving all the solutions anyways.

 {% highlight python %}
 def permute(nums):